What are the risks of online games?

 Popular online games and streaming sites

-Twitch is a social network where you can watch live videos of users playing online games or share your own.
+Twitch is a social network where you can watch live videos of users playing online games of any age rating or share your own.
 You can follow people or games and talk to other Twitch members by voice chat or written messages.

 Clash of Clans